Table of Contents

 Which memory slots are primary?

-The gray slots (the ones farther from the CPU).
+Use the gray slots first (they are the ones farther from the CPU).
 The black slots are secondary and should be populated last.

 The board won’t boot, black screen, etc. What should I do?